Are you someone who frequently flies on Delta airlines and is looking for

 No foreign transaction fees

 In order to qualify for any level of Medallion status with Delta, you must hit a threshold of Medallion Qualifying Miles (MQMs) or Medallion Qualifying Segments (MQSs) and hit a Medallion Qualifying Dollar (MQD) threshold.
 What makes Delta unique among airlines is that you can qualify all the way up to top tier Diamond status through credit card spend alone, with no actual flying.
 The elite status you ultimately earn will depend on how much you are willing and able to spend, but if you are inclined to engage in a good deal of manufactured spending it is very feasible to spend your way all the way to Diamond status.

 Medallion Qualifying Dollar Waiver

-If you spending $25K in a year on your Delta credit cards, Delta waives the MQD requirement.
+If you spending a required amount in a year on your Delta credit cards, Delta waives the MQD requirement.
 This benefit combines across cards, so don’t worry about putting the entire amount on one particular card.
 You can see your cumulative progress toward the MQD requirement when you log into your SkyMiles account.